TowerNZ/Engineering.Recruitment.Frontend/readme.md

 # Assignment
 Create a one page application following the LO-FIs given in this assignment.
 We suggest to use create-react-app typescript for your setup to kickstart your work.

-Juniors can do either the backend or frontend test.
+Juniors can do either the backend or frontend assignment.
 Ask your recruiter for which one you should do.
-Intermediate engineers and above are also expected to complete both tests.
+Intermediate engineers and above are also expected to complete both assignments.

-You can find the backend test here: [Backend test](https://github.com/TowerNZ/Engineering.Recruitment.Backend)
+You can find the backend assignment here: [Backend Assignment](https://github.com/TowerNZ/Engineering.Recruitment.Backend)

 ## LO-FI
 Remember these are LO-FI and should only be treated as such.